ADunbar5612/RPT5000/readme.md

 Advanced COBOL report formatting
 Structured programming techniques
 Use of switches and EVALUATE statements
-⚙️ Some values may be hardcoded for demonstration
+⚙️ Some values are intentionally hardcoded for demonstration and learning clarity